Irish people in Great Britain: Medieval

 After the end of Roman rule in Britain, significant Irish settlement of western Britain took place.

 The Déisi recorded as having founded the Gwynedd (Anglesea) and Dyfed (Pembrokeshire) colonies, with contemporary Ogham inscriptions identifying the genealogies of the colonists, and later echoed in the 8th century, Old Irish work, The Expulsion of the Déisi.

 Similarly, the traditional view is that Gaelic language and culture was brought to Scotland, probably in the 4th century, by settlers from Ireland, who founded the Gaelic kingdom of Dál Riata on Scotland's west coast.
 This is based mostly on medieval writings from the 9th and 10th centuries.
-However, recently some archeologists have argued against this view, saying that there is no archeological or placename evidence for a migration or a takeover by a small group of elites.
 Due to the growth of Dál Riata, in both size and influence, Scotland became almost wholly Gaelic-speaking.
 However, in the Lowlands – which had been the northernmost part of the Kingdom of Northumbria, the Northumbrian language remained dominant, and formed the basis of the Scots language.
 While Scots gradually became more and more widespread, Gaelic remained the dominant language of the Highlands into the 19th century.

 Before and during the Gregorian mission of 596 AD, Irish Christians such as Columba (521–97), Buriana, Diuma, Ceollach, Saint Machar, Saint Cathan, Saint Blane, Jaruman, Wyllow, Kessog, St Govan, Donnán of Eigg, Foillan and Saint Fursey began the conversion of the English and Pictish peoples.
 Modwenna and others were significant in the following century.

 Some English monarchs, such as Oswiu of Northumbria (c.
 612 – 15 February 670), Aldfrith (died 704 or 705) and Harold Godwinson (died 1066) were either raised in or sought refuge in Ireland, as did Welsh rulers such as Gruffudd ap Cynan.
 Alfred the Great may have spent some of his childhood in Ireland.